farmaker47/Jetson_App/README.md

 **Author**: Georgios Soloupis, AI and Android GDE

 ## 🚀 Overview
-Running complex AI workflows—like converting speech to text (STT), triggering app functions, processing images with vision-language models (VLMs), and synthesizing speech (TTS), entirely on a **mobile device** is now a reality.
+Running complex AI workflows, like converting speech to text (STT), triggering app functions, processing images with vision-language models (VLMs), and synthesizing speech (TTS), entirely on a **mobile device** is now a reality.
 This project shows how to combine these capabilities into a single Android application, all executed **locally**, with **no internet required**.

 Key benefits include:
 - 🔒 **Enhanced privacy** (no cloud uploads)